adamfranco/segue/README.txt

 Current Version Notes
 ---------------------
+This release of Segue adds theming choices for sites.
+Site-editors can now choose between a number of built-in themes, each of which supports a number of options for changing color scheme and/or fonts.

+Additionally, local copies of any theme can be created for a site.
+These copies enable site-editors to modify the CSS and HTML templates that define a theme, enabling full customization for users familiar with CSS and HTML.
+In a future release we will eventually add a public gallery of themes that users will be able to submit their themes to and choose themes for their sites from.

+New themes in this release: Rounded Corners, Shadow Box, Tabs.

-This release of Segue 2.0 includes dramatic speed improvements over beta 19.1 due to a new implementation of Harmoni's Authorization and Hiearchy system.
-Usage of this new systems requires running the appropriate updater located under Admin Tools --> Segue Updates.
-This updater will take several minutes to run and will make irrevocable changes to your database.
-Please back up your database before running this updater.
+Usage of this new theming system requires running the appropriate updater located under Admin Tools --> Segue Updates.

-Other improvements to Segue include support for migrating tags from Segue 1 sites, and an improved installation process.

-Segue 2.0 beta 20 uses Polyphony 1.1.0 and Harmoni 1.2.0.

 Downloads